Control-Freaks/PicoWeb2040/README.md

 • Runs on a RP2040 W and is programmed mostly in Micropython v1.20.0 or later and with some HTML.

-• Run on bare Raspberry Pi Pico W or add carrier board for some pin protection and screw terminals.
+• Run on bare Raspberry Pi Pico W or add carrier board for some pin protection and handy screw terminals.

 • Works with Node-RED or view and control in web browser.